Motorcycle Accident Lawyer

 Legal Rights and Protections for Motorcyclists

-• The road has at least two lanes in the same direction
+1. Is divided into at least two adjacent traffic lanes in the same direction of travel on surface streets only.

 As a motorcyclist, you have legal rights.
 Contact an experienced motorcycle accident attorney at Esquire Law.
 Our team can help you fight for your right to recover damages following a motorcycle accident and will go all the way to court if we have to.